xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-1. Creating VG/LV
+1. Creating a LVM volume group and/or thin device

-To add disks to the linstor SR, you will need to create VG.
+To add disks to the linstor SR, you will need to create a LVM volume group.
 Connect to the machine to modify and use `vgcreate` with the wanted disks to create a VG group on the host:
 ```
 vgcreate <GROUP_NAME> <DEVICES>
 ```

 In our example where we want to use `/dev/nvme0n1` with the group `linstor_group`:
 ```
 vgcreate linstor_group /dev/nvme0n1